The M90's only service area is actually a tourist information centre in disguise.

-By the time Granada was involved, it was definitely classed as a motorway service area.
+By the time Granada were involved, it was definitely classed as a motorway service area.
 Given its unusual roots, Kinross was one of the first motorway service areas not to provide any breakdown facilities.
 It was also left with an unusual internal layout, where the restaurant and toilets are at opposite ends of one long corridor, running along the very front of the building.

 The outbuilding at the south end was originally advertised as an 'information bureau'.
 It was extended and became a craft store and is now the dog groomers.

 In 2010, Moto announced plans to rebuild the entire service area, replacing the amenity building with something much more modern and at the same time moving the petrol station and reorganising the car park.
 Moto claimed it would have helped Kinross town take more advantage of tourism in the area.

 As part of the work, the entrance to the service area would have been converted into a roundabout, a change which had been recommended for a while.
-The new building would have included eight retail units, which Moto claim would have been rented to businesses with the profits covering the costs of the new roundabout.
+The new building would have included eight retail units, which Moto claimed would have been rented out with the income covering the cost of the new roundabout.
 A sign was erected encouraging prospective tenants to come forward.

 The work was expected to be completed in 2013, but was postponed indefinitely.
 The sign was still there until 2018, despite the postponement.

 An M&S Simply Food store eventually opened inside the old building instead.
 A Greggs was positioned in a kiosk outside the entrance, opening on 3 March 2017.